tbarron/evernote-helpers/README.md

     * Utility functions used by other scripts.
 The file library.scpt is generated from this source by the command in Makefile.

+ * list-notes:
+    * Report the note urls for each of the notes matching the query string

  * make-date:
     * Date manipulation code for testing and examples

  * make-day:
     * Create a day note based on the relevant template

+ * make-note:
+    * Create a new note based on the command line args

  * make-season.py
     * Python that assembles HTML for a season page